 With this movement, it’s now evident that the way companies have traditionally approached supply chain management is giving way to a more advanced and automated approach.

-Take quality control, for instance.
+Take the benefits of SCM systems regarding quality control, for instance.
 Rather than waiting until a part malfunctions or a customer calls with a complaint, companies can now leverage smart tools to identify and correct issues with a product or service before they even occur.
 The ability to proactively recognize these glitches ensures that the supply chain can continue uninterrupted, without timely and costly roadblocks.

 Then, there’s the concept of lean manufacturing.
 Companies that operate on this model must have accurate insight into customer demand to ensure they’re producing just enough products to meet it.
 Intelligent SCM tools allow companies to optimize the planning and forecasting stages, save money and prevent waste and overstocks.